Kalmovic/Udacity/Realtor/README.md

     - See that the database file is there, you can place the folder `Realtor` into the vagrant file.
     - To run the Python file, use `python finalproject.py`

+- You can access the JSON page by clicking in the `JSON button`

 ## Future improvements:

 - Make it responsive